State Fiscal Service of Ukraine

-State Fiscal Service (Державна фіскальна служба) or SFS (ДФС) is a government agency of Ukraine that in 2014 replaced the Ministry of Revenues and Duties.
-The former ministry was created back in 2012 by the Second Azarov Government through merging the State Tax Service and the State Customs Service.
+The State Fiscal Service (Державна фіскальна служба) or SFS (ДФС) is a former government agency of Ukraine that in 2014 replaced the Ministry of Revenues and Duties.
+The former ministry was created in 2012 by the Second Azarov Government through merging the State Tax Service and the State Customs Service.

-The SFS logo
+In December 2018, the Cabinet of Ministers under the Petro Poroshenko administration adopted a resolution on the reorganization of the State Fiscal Service by dividing it into the State Tax Service and the State Customs Service.
+In August 2020, the newly formed State Tax Service of Ukraine started its functioning.

+Agency emblem

 The emblem of the State Fiscal Service of Ukraine is an image of a silver hryvnia (UAH) with cut off part, which rests on the bowl lever scales, symbolizing a fair, measured levying taxes.
 In the middle of the logo is small State Emblem of Ukraine, placed on the scales integrated - the symbol of trade and economy.
 The emblem is in the middle of a round blue shield with gold border, symbolizing the protection of state interests.

 History of SFS

 Ministry of Revenues and Duties of Ukraine was established by the Azarov Government 24 December 2012 bringing together the State Tax Service of Ukraine and State Customs Service of Ukraine.

 The head of the Ministry was Oleksandr Klymenko, who left Ukraine (escaped) after Yanukovych team lost its power in the beginning of 2014.
 Now, he's put on the wanted list on charges of corruption.

 After winning Eurorevolutuion and Euromaidan new government declared a desire to destroy the old corruption schemes.
 March 1, 2014 Ministry of income and charges was abolished.
 The State Tax Ministry and the State Customs Service were renewed and subordinated to the Ministry of Finance (Ukraine).

-May 27, 2014 at the meeting of the Cabinet of Ministers of Ukraine the decision was taken: Ministry of Revenues and Duties is to be renamed into the State Fiscal Service and be subordinated the Ministry of Finance.
-21 May 2014 the State Fiscal Service of Ukraine was formed.
+On 27 May 2014, at the meeting of the Cabinet of Ministers of Ukraine the decision was taken that the Ministry of Revenues and Duties is to be renamed into the State Fiscal Service and be subordinated the Ministry of Finance.
+On 21 May 2014, the State Fiscal Service of Ukraine was formed.

 Establishing of SFS

-On May 21, 2014 there was adopted a statement about the State Fiscal Service.
+On 21 May 2014, a statement about the State Fiscal Service was adopted.
 The State Fiscal Service of Ukraine was determined as the central body of executive power with activity directed and coordinated by the Cabinet of Ministers of Ukraine and implements: